plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.4.1 Attendance

 The Associé convening a Tactical Meeting must name the Rôles desired in that meeting.
 All Porteurs de Rôle of those Rôles are then invited to attend, unless the convener narrows the invite to include only a subset of Porteurs de Rôle.
-The convener may choose the Facilitator of any relevant Cercle to run the meeting.
+The convener may choose the Facilitateur of any relevant Cercle to run the meeting.

 #### 2.4.2 Facilitation & Process